petervflocke/yakwd/README.md

 Remarks:
 ---
 * If you do not want to install Golang, use a ready binary from bin folder.
 It was tested on Kindle 4 NT
-* Starting script for the init process will follow soon
+* Full starting script for the init process will follow soon
-* Remark: Pictures have a spot in the upper corner, it is a broken screen.
+* Pictures have a spot in the upper corner, it is a broken screen.

-Install:
+Quick Install:
 ---
-1) copy from bin file "yakwd" to your kindle#
+1) copy from bin project folder file "yakwd" to your kindle
 2) copy to the folder with yakwd
 * font folder
 * config.json.sample and rename to config.json - update it with the city id and your open weather API key